 Franklin Raines became the second black person to lead a "Fortune 500" company, when he became CEO of Fannie Mae in 1999.

-Only two black women have ever led a Fortune 500 company.
+Only four Black Women have ever led a Fortune 500 company.
 On July 1, 2009, Ursula Burns became the first black woman to head a Fortune 500 company.
 Ms. Burns stepped down as the CEO of Xerox in late 2016, following the completion of the separation of Xerox into two independent, publicly-traded companies.
 She served as chairman of the board of the post-separation Document Technology company from 2010 to 2017.

 Black executive representation in the C-suite of America's largest companies has been on the decline.
 Marvin Ellison, who served as chairman and CEO of J.C.
 Penney for nearly three years and helped to revive the struggling department store chain, left the company in May 2018, to become head of Lowe’s.
 Kenneth Chenault stepped down as Chairman and Chief Executive Officer of American Express at the end of January 2018.
 He was the fourth black CEOs to have retired over the last three years.
 Ursula Burns left her post as head of Xerox in 2016 when the company split in two, and Rodney O'Neal retired from his role as CEO and president of Delphi in 2015.
 Don Thompson retired as CEO of McDonald's in 2015, as well.